 Just after 8.30pm on December 4th 1971, a bomb wrapped in brown paper was placed near the doorway to McGurk’s Bar, a Catholic pub in central Belfast.
 The bomb exploded shortly after, weakening the building’s foundations and bringing about its collapse.
 The blast and falling debris killed 15 people and injured 17 others, all of them Catholic.

 Among the fatalities were Philomena and Maria McGurk, the wife and teenage daughter of bar owner Patrick McGurk.
 Addressing the media later, Patrick McGurk pleaded for Republican groups not to retaliate.
 It later emerged that UVF bombers targeted McGurk’s Bar after failing to gain access to an IRA pub, their original target.
 McGurk’s was chosen, suggested one of the bombers, because it was the closest Catholic pub.

 Click to hear a BBC Radio news report on the McGurk’s Bar bombing

-The Red Hand Commando.
-The Red Hand Commando (RHC) was a UVF satellite group, which existed separately from the UVF but often carried out missions on its behalf.
-Its founder, Johnny McKeague, was a notorious Catholic-hater, once aligned with Ian Paisley.
-Notoriously erratic and secretly homosexual, McKeague recruited young Loyalists from East Belfast and formed the RHC, which derived its name from the heraldic symbol for Ulster.
+The Red Hand Commando (RHC) was a UVF satellite group.
+It existed separately from the UVF but frequently carried out missions on its behalf.
+RHC founder Johnny McKeague was a notorious Catholic-hater, once aligned with Ian Paisley.
+Notoriously erratic and secretly homosexual, McKeague recruited young Loyalists from East Belfast to form the RHC.
+The group derived its name from the heraldic symbol for Ulster.

 The Ulster Defence Association